amvro23/adsorption/README.md

 ```

 # AdsorptionEnthalpy
-Create an object with two required parameters x and y, where x represents the adsorption temperature [K] and y represents the equilibrium adsorption capacity [mg/g] at different temperatures for a specific concentration of the adsorbed molecule (e.g., CO2 = 0.01 at 298.15 K, 308.15 K, 323.15 K, 348.15 K, 373.15 K).
+Create an object with two required parameters x and y, where x represents the adsorption temperature [K] and y represents the equilibrium adsorption capacity [mg/g] at different temperatures for a fixed concentration of the adsorbed molecule (e.g., CO2 = 0.01 at 298.15 K, 308.15 K, 323.15 K, 348.15 K, 373.15 K).
 Default optional values are C=0.01, Mr=44.01 g/mol, T=298.15 K, P=1 atm, R=8.205e-5 atm.m3/mol/K.

 ```Python
 x = np.array([298.15, 308.15, 323.15, 348.15, 373.15])